ACI Special Agent Historical Badges

 Circa 1929

-During the inter-war period, ACI agents within the U.S. were assigned to either Eastern, Western, and Southern Departments, and carried badges such as this one.
+During the inter-war period, ACI agents still operating as the Corps of Intelligence Police within the U.S. were assigned to either Eastern, Western, and Southern Departments, and carried badges such as this one.

 Corps of Intelligence Police Badge